2F4S7/L2C4W/README.md

-# Mini Wiki sobre el Lineage 2 C4
+# Mini Wiki about the Lineage 2 C4

-Hola!
-Esta es una ideita que estuve teniendo para aplicar lo que aprendí en clase de Bootstrap, y depaso aportar algo de info sobre la Crónica 4 Scions of Destiny del Juego del Lineage 2, ya que hoy en día la información es super escaza, y si hay, es poco y/o está mezclada con Interlude o otras crónicas.
+Hi!
+This is a little idea that I was having to apply what I learned in Bootstrap class, and I will provide some information about the Chronicle 4 Scions of Destiny of the Lineage 2 Game, since nowadays the information is super scarce, and if there is , it is little and / or it is mixed with Interlude or other chronicles.

-Contenidos:
+Contents

-* Inicio
+* Beginning

 * Buffs

 * Noblesse

-* * Qué es y como obtenerla
+* What is it and how to obtain it

-* Clases/Sub
+* Classes / Sub

-* * Cuales existen, importancia de tales, combos
+* What exist, importance of such, combos

-* Info.
-Miscelánea
+* Miscellaneous Info

-* * Atributos&Dyes, Quest importantes, tips
+* Attributes & Dyes, Important quests, tips

-* Glosario
+* Glossary

-* Mapa (Grande)
+* Map (Large)

-* Sobre la Web
+* About the Web

 ___________________________

-Objetivos de info para tener principales (escrito el 31/5/19)
+Site information update 10/20/2021
-- Buffs disponibles, que tipo de bonus dan (no necesariamente los numeros exactos)
+- Buffs are available, what bonuses they give (not necessarily the exact amount)
-- Glosario de acrónimos más usados
+- Glossary of most used acronyms
-- Guía Noblesse
+- Noblesse Guide
-- Tips (Ej tener las 2 quest de catacombs/necropolis activados)
+- Tips (Eg having the 2 quests of catacombs / necropolis activated)